wickwirew/PureSQL/README.md

 </p>

 # Overview
-Otter is a pure Swift SQL compiler that allows developers to simply write plain SQL with compile time safety.
+PureSQL is a pure Swift SQL compiler that allows developers to simply write plain SQL with compile time safety.
 If your database schema changes, you will get compile time errors for the places that need to be fixed.
 It doesn't just generate the code to talk to SQLite, but rather your entire data layer in a testable flexible manner.
 No more writing mocks or wrappers.
 Just pass in the query.